Fancy Homegrown Potatoes For Your Christmas Dinner? – Follow Our Christmas Potato Guide To Get Them

 • As mentioned above, water your potatoes from underneath to avoid the leaves getting wet.

-• Make sure you don’t use seed potatoes from plants that were affected by blight as the tubers might be infected too.
+• Make sure you don’t use seed potatoes from plants that were affected by blight, as the tubers might be infected too.

-Finally we have the problem of frost.
+Finally, we have the problem of frost.

 Protect Your Potatoes From Frost Quickly & Easily!

-Frost is bad news for potatoes, but this Christmas potato growing guide gives you two quick and easy ways to protect your potatoes from frost….
+Frost is bad news for potatoes, but this Christmas potato growing guide gives you two quick and easy ways to protect your potatoes from frost.
 Christmas Dinner is safe!

 If you are growing in bags you can simply move your plants into a cold greenhouse when frost threatens.
 The alternative is to protect your potatoes with a fleece.
-I can recommend this one, it’s not expensive and it’s enough to cover a good area.
+I can recommend this one, as it’s not expensive and enough to cover a good area.

 • Provide enhanced frost protection for tender plants and shrubs and also protect early potatoes